bwestrich/tdd-spock/README.md

 * TODO: use 'comment' strings after colons to make your tests more readable, e.g. given: 'the environment has not been initialized properly' ......
 * TODO: use IDE features (e.g. Cmd-Alt-L)
-* TODO: use the Spring 'MockMvc' testing framework to write (Spock) controller tests out of container and then (by inheriting them) also run them in container.
+* TODO: use the Spring 'MockMvc' testing framework to write (Spock) controller tests out of container and then (by inheriting them) also run them in container. for more info on this approach, see README-MOCKMVC.md
-    note: when writing Spock Spring tests, see if this fix (https://github.com/spockframework/spock/commit/718bf4261d3abaa6217ee059639c3aae2f8a5803) replaces the workaround documented here (http://stackoverflow.com/questions/24405727/integration-test-with-spring-boot-and-spock).
+* TODO: when writing Spock Spring tests, see if this fix (https://github.com/spockframework/spock/commit/718bf4261d3abaa6217ee059639c3aae2f8a5803) replaces the workaround documented here (http://stackoverflow.com/questions/24405727/integration-test-with-spring-boot-and-spock).

 ##References